AgileVentures/Y/README.md

 ### Plan right now

-Prove that Ether can't get stuck in the contract via the payAndDonate function, or mitigate this problem with a function to return stuck Ether to the payer.
+Prove that Ether can't get stuck in the contract via the payAndDonate function, or mitigate this problem with a function to return any stuck Ether to the payer.

 Find sellers who are already accepting Ether, and ask them if they'd like to use Y.